MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-prepare.md

 > HoloLens 2 supports running of UWP ARM64 apps only.

 ## Guides Playbook
 Guides uses a Microsoft Dataverse environment to provide control over deployments.
 It’s important to understand the bigger picture of how your Dataverse environment interacts with your Guides apps and your tenant.
-We won’t be covering how to manage your dataverse in this guide, but please review [Basic concepts for deploying Dynamics 365 Guides - Dynamics 365 Mixed Reality | Microsoft Docs](https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-deployment-playbook).
+We won’t be covering how to manage your dataverse in this guide, but please review [Basic concepts for deploying Dynamics 365 Guides - Dynamics 365 Mixed Reality](https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-deployment-playbook).

 ## Next step
 > [!div class="nextstepaction"]